ALSETLab/Nordic44-Nordpool/README.md

 The repository is organised as follows:

+- nordic44:
+ 1. *n44.py* contains the Python class responsible for the mapping between Nord Pool data and the Nordic 44 PSS/E base case contained in the folder models

+ 2. *nordpool.py* contains the Python class responsible for reading in Nord Pool market data to a dictionary.
+It supports to read in from both the ftp server and from excel files.

+ 3. *readraw.py* contains the Python class responsible for reading in a Nordic 44 case from a raw file to Python dictionaries

+ 4. *torecord.py* contains the Python class responsible for writing a Nordic 44 case contained in Python dictionaries to modelica records.

+ 5. *utilities.py* contaings utility functions.
+Most notibly is the function data_from_nordpool which can download market data from the Nord Pool ftp server and store it to, excel, raw files, and records.

+ 4. *PSSE_to_CIM14_batch.py* is the Python script used for converting PSS/E files to CIM v14 files

  - Examples:
-- nordic44:
- 1. *Nordic44.py* is the Python script used to create the snapshots included in the folders at **01_PSSE_Resources/Snapshots**

- 2. *PSSE_to_CIM14_batch.py* is the Python script used for converting PSS/E files to CIM v14 files

 ## External Resources